astaxie/beegae/README.md

 The aim of this project is to keep as much of beego unchanged as possible in beegae.

+## IMPORTANT UPDATE - Breaking Changes with beegae 1.5

+With the latest update beegae now uses the [google.golang.org/appengine](https://godoc.org/google.golang.org/appengine) AppEngine package.
+You can read the differences from the classic `appengine` package on the new package's [repository](https://github.com/golang/appengine). beegae users will need to update their apps to use this package as per the instructions on the repository.
+The `controller.AppEngineCtx` type was changed to `context.Context` so minimal changes to users' code should be necessary.

+The session code was also updated to reflect these changes, most notably, the `context.Context` is now the first argument for the session interface functions.
+Additionally, the package was moved to be more in-line with how `beego` broke out its session implementations.

+Like other session providers as part of `beego`, you need to do an blank import of the `appengine` session provider: `import _ "github.com/astaxie/beegae/session/appengine"`
+This will register the `appengine` session provider so you may use it in your application.
+You may do this in your `main.go` file.
+Look at the [examples](https://github.com/astaxie/beegae/tree/master/example) for guidance.

+My apologies for any inconvenience this brings to your code.
+The new package is the recommended approach to Go on AppEngine as it works on both classic AppEngine and Managed VMs, and so beegae was updated to support this recommendation.

+Please note: As of writing this package has NOT been tested on Managed VMs.

+As always, if there any bugs with the package please open an issue and/or submit a PR.

 ## Features

-* Datastore + Memcached backed session store! [read more here](https://github.com/astaxie/beegae/tree/develop/session#beegae-session) to learn how to use it.
+* Datastore + Memcached backed session store! [read more here](https://github.com/astaxie/beegae/tree/master/session#beegae-session) to learn how to use it.
 * `AppEngineCtx` is part of the default Controller.
-View the included sessions package [documentation](https://github.com/astaxie/beegae/tree/develop/session#beegae-session) for an example of using it!
+View the included sessions package [documentation](https://github.com/astaxie/beegae/tree/master/session#beegae-session) for an example of using it!

 ## beego Documentation